 Whatever project you decide to tackle, it can add a lot more fulfilling than raking leaves and cutting back shrubs does.
 There’s no reason to pack up your patio set just yet.

 Building a stone garden path can add some much-needed charm and whimsy to your backyard.
+It could also be the perfect feature to help brighten up the backyard patio ideas that you may have recently introduced into your yard space too.
 Stone paths offer a practical route for foot traffic through your garden or lawn without wearing down the vegetation.
 They also act as a practical form of ground cover.

 There are many different types of building stone available, and many styles of pathways.
 It’s important to choose one suitable for the walkway you want to create.
 You also want to choose stone that complements your yard and home.
 Consider climate, how it will be used, how it will look with existing features in your yard.
 A loose pebble or gravel may spill over into neighbouring flower beds or lawn.
 There are many factors to consider when choosing a stone.